3 Real Fears I Had Before Surgery — And What Helped Me Face Them

 • Tap into your higher power.
 For me, that’s God.
 For you it may look different.
 But faith, prayer and leaning on something bigger than yourself — that’s what carries you through the unknown.

-And here’s where I come in.
+And here’s where I help you.

 I am your Knee Replacement Coach.
-This is exactly what I do.

 0 Comments